pishmish/laback/README.md

 ## Project Overview

-he backend of Zad à Dos provides essential functionalities for managing users, products, orders, and more.
+The backend of Zad à Dos provides essential functionalities for managing users, products, orders, and more.
 It enables seamless integration with the front-end, ensuring a smooth experience for end-users.
 This guide details how to set up, run, and contribute to the project.

 ---